What to do in Cobh

 Fota Wildlife Park – Fabulous day out for all the family.
 Meet Cork’s pride of lions and other animals just a short drive from Cobh.

 Fota House, Arboretum & Gardens – Immerse yourself in the charms of this elegant Regency House and enjoy the tranquil beauty of Fota’s gardens.

 Great Island Car Rentals – To give you the freedom to explore hiring a car or people carrier couldn’t be easier.
 Ray Mills offers a great selection at great rates.

 The Commodore Hotel – An elegant Georgian residence, the Commodore Hotel is located directly on the main street of Cobh, overlooking Cork Harbour.
 Forty guest rooms many decorated to highlight their Georgian features with high ceilings and large windows.

 The Waters Edge Hotel– Set on Cobh waterfront this airy, casual hotel is Cobh centre.
 The country-chic rooms are individually decorated and feature many facilities, rooms have harbour views, and some have balconies.

 The Sardinian – Offering a 6 bedroom 6 bathroom guest house rich in history, situated in the picturesque tourist town of Cobh.

-The Voyager – Situated in Casement Square, in the center of town.
-These great self catering Apartments are ideally situated in a Georgian building close to all amenities and attractions.
+The Voyager – Situated in Casement Square, in the centre of town.
+These great self-catering apartments are ideally situated in a Georgian building close to all amenities and attractions.

-Westbeach House – Stunning house with with beautiful sea views from each bedroom.
-It is overlooking the Promenade on one side and the Old Yacht Club and the Sirius Centre , on the other situated in Cobh town.
+Westbeach House – Stunning house with beautiful sea views from each bedroom.
+It is overlooking the Promenade on one side and the Old Yacht Club and the Sirius Centre, on the other situated in Cobh town.

 Camper Van Park – If you have a camper van there is parking and limited facilities within walking distance of the town.
 Call us for more details.